|Elliott Sound Products||Project 32|

 Rod Elliott (ESP)

-Also provided is an "artificial earth" ("ground" for US readers), which can be used to supply a centre voltage for crossovers and other additions - such as a parametric equaliser, or even a simple graphic equaliser.
+Also provided is an 'artificial earth' ('ground' for US readers), which can be used to supply a centre voltage for crossovers and other additions - such as a parametric equaliser, or even a simple graphic equaliser.
+Finally, there's also a general purpose artificial earth or pseudo-split power supply that can be used with many opamp circuits.

 The input impedance is a minimum of 15k (it will be much more than this for most control settings), and output impedance is 100 Ohms - low enough to drive any line level input.